AdrianaCJB/databricks_3.0_notes/README.md

 Should be used with extreme caution.
 Difficult to manage over time.

   - Broadcast hash join: Requeries one side to be small.
 No shuffle, no sort, very fast.

-  - Sort-merge join *(NEW)*: Robust.
+  - Shuffle Sort-merge join *(NEW)*: Robust.
 Can handle any data size.
 Need to shuffle and sort data, slower in some cases when table size is small.

   - Shuffle hash join *(NEW)*: Needs to shuffle data but no sort.
 Can handle large tables, bit will OOM too if data is skewed.

-  - Shuffle nested loop join *(NEW)*: Doesn't require join keys.
+  - Shuffle nested loop join *(NEW)*: A Shuffle Nested Join (aka Cartesian Product Join) does not shuffle data.
+Instead, it does an all-pairs comparison between all join keys of each executor.
+This is useful for very small workloads.
+Doesn't require join keys.

 ### Richer APIs